Skip to content

 About Logan Abernathy

-Logan Chaney Abernathy is an associate in Dentons Sirote’s Huntsville, Alabama office.
+Logan Chaney Abernathy is a Senior Managing Associate in Dentons Sirote’s Huntsville, Alabama office.
 She is a member of the Tax practice group.
 Logan’s practice focuses on tax controversy, tax litigation, and government investigations.

 All posts Full bio